GPUNexus/HIP/docs/reference/driver_api_reference.rst

 Driver API reference
 *******************************************************************************

-On this page we present a list of driver API functions supported by HIP.
+This page presents a list of driver API functions supported by HIP.

-For comparison, compatibility and version information with the CUDA Driver API, please visit :doc:`hipify:index`.
+For comparison, compatibility, and version information with the CUDA Driver API, visit :doc:`hipify:index`.

 HIP driver API
 ==============